Struct fortanix_sgx_abi::Usercalls [−][src]

 appropriately.
 The enclave must handle and deallocate the buffer

-according to the ByteBuffer
+according to the ByteBuffer documentation.

 The enclave must not make any security decisions based on the local address received.